 - Database and Media backup creates a backup of the content of the database and media folder.
-In case you want to include the media folder, select the Include Media folder to System Backup checkbox.
+If you want to include the media folder, select the Include Media folder to the System Backup checkbox.

 - Database Backup takes your Magento store database.

 - Please turn the store into maintenance mode to inform your customers to come back after the backup finishes.
 This mode will be turned off automatically when the backup is complete.

 Backups are stored in the var/backups directory.
 You can restore the backups any time using the Magento setup: rollback command.

 Before switching from Magento to Shopify, you need to create a Shopify store first.
 Start your business on Shopify by signing up and experiencing a 14-day trial.
 The paid plan can be selected then.

 - Go to the Shopify website and click the “Start Free Trial” button on the home screen.